MosaixSoft/optima/README.md

 ```
 $ optima host inspect <hostname>
 ```
-* Show list of containers created in your Docker cluster (excluding terminated ones):
+* Show list of containers created in your Docker cloud (excluding terminated ones):
 ```
 $ optima container ls
 ```
-* Show list of containers created in your Docker cluster (including terminated ones):
+* Show list of containers created in your Docker cloud (including terminated ones):
 ```
 $ optima container ls -a
 ```